opensafely/documentation/docs/study-def.md

 )
 ```

-This essentially says we want to import the some functions from the `cohortextractor` package which will be used throughout the script.
+This essentially says we want to import some functions from the `cohortextractor` package which will be used throughout the script.

 ### A simple example